Passion. That’s the common attribute of those that work for our organization.

 Essential Job Requirements

-- Have a minimum of one year field related experience with young children and a BA degree in human development, early childhood education psychology, or other social services area
+- Have a minimum of two years field related experience with young children

 - Have theoretical knowledge of infant and child development and understand the importance of the parent-child relationship

-- Demonstrable oral and written communication skills and the ability to work effectively on a multidisciplinary interagency team
+- Demonstrate oral and written communication skills and the ability to work effectively on a multidisciplinary interagency team

 We look forward to meeting you!